-- How the five design features will be incorporated. - How your jurisdiction plans to federally and locally prosecute gun, gang, and violent crime cases. - Data and research that are being used to determine the jurisdiction's target area and/or target population. - How your jurisdiction has used or plans to use data and research to focus resources on the people and locations driving gun and gang crime at the local level. - How your jurisdiction has integrated, or will integrate, a research partner into your problem solving process as well as assessment of strategies and interventions. - How the project will accomplish expected outcomes.
+- How the five design features will be incorporated. - Data and research that are being used to determine the jurisdiction's target area and/or target population as well as violent crime reduction strategy model. - How other violent crime reduction strategy models (e.g., Boston Ceasefire, Drug Market Intervention, etc.) may be incorporated. - How your jurisdiction will compile a list of priority offenders based upon information contributed by law enforcement, probation/parole in consultation with the USAO and local prosecutor's office. - How your jurisdiction will prioritize outstanding warrants for the highest risk offenders. - How your jurisdiction plans to vet priority offender cases to either federally or locally prosecute gun, gang, and the most violent offender crime cases. - How all priority offenders and new offenders arrested for priority offenses are tracked through final court disposition. - How information is exchanged among probation/parole, correctional facilities, and law enforcement. - How your jurisdiction has used or plans to use data and research to focus resources on the most violent people and neighborhoods driving local gun and gang crime. - How your jurisdiction has integrated, or will integrate, a research partner into your problem solving process as well as assessment of strategies and interventions. - How the project will accomplish expected outcomes.

-Also include a comprehensive timeline that identifies milestones, numerically listed deliverables, and who is responsible for each activity (as an attachment).
+Also include a comprehensive timeline (as an attachment) that identifies milestones, numerically listed deliverables, and who is responsible for each activity.